 Eat Like A Dinosaur: Recipe and Guidebook for Gluten-Free Kids ~ Stacy Toth and Matt McCarry’s (better known as Paleo Parents) book is one of my favorites.
 You can read my and other reviews from gluten-free blogger friends and support group members here.
 But here’s the “takeaway” that I shared in my post: “This book is simply wonderful … it has everything!”
-From a Foreword written by my good friend Elana (Elana’s Pantry, Gluten-Free Almond Flour Cookbook, and Gluten-Free Cupcakes), to the family’s personal story (with a appealing cartoon-style depictions); to information on their ingredients and tools; to symbols that quickly convey their meaning (e.g., a hand symbol beside a recipe indicates that a child may help with the step, a crab symbol highlighted on the right side of a recipe alerts you that the recipe includes shellfish); to recipes that cover all the required areas; to on-page “post-it notes” for you to add your notes (e.g., try with peanut butter vs almond butter next time) to a section on packing lunches; to a food projects section (for those recipes that don’t always contain the same ingredients or fit into a pretty recipe card format); to info on U-Pick Farms, Farmers Markets, and gardening; Eat Like a Dinosaur really is one super packed, wonderful book!”
+From a Foreword written by my good friend Elana (Elana’s Pantry, Gluten-Free Almond Flour Cookbook, Gluten-Free Cupcakes, and Paleo Cooking from Elana’s Pantry), to the family’s personal story (with a appealing cartoon-style depictions); to information on their ingredients and tools; to symbols that quickly convey their meaning (e.g., a hand symbol beside a recipe indicates that a child may help with the step, a crab symbol highlighted on the right side of a recipe alerts you that the recipe includes shellfish); to recipes that cover all the required areas; to on-page “post-it notes” for you to add your notes (e.g., try with peanut butter vs almond butter next time) to a section on packing lunches; to a food projects section (for those recipes that don’t always contain the same ingredients or fit into a pretty recipe card format); to info on U-Pick Farms, Farmers Markets, and gardening; Eat Like a Dinosaur really is one super packed, wonderful book!”
 Two gfe readers will get a copy of Eat Like a Dinosaur, courtesy of Paleo Parents.

 Mommy, What Is Celiac Disease? ~ Katie Chalmers is the author and illustrator of this book.
 I’ll reiterate what I shared in my first review.
 “Katie’s book is beautifully written and illustrated.
 Written for children who have been diagnosed with celiac, it focuses on the disease in simple terms as well as all the wonderful real food that those who are gluten free can eat.
 Of course, I don’t need to tell you that I love that approach.
 That’s the gluten free easily—gfe—way, and it works.
 Along with the text, Katie has created some truly captivating illustrations.
 I’ve never seen any others exactly like them before.”
 Two readers will win copies of Mommy, What Is Celiac Disease? thanks to Katie.